 Make sure the environment is not too warm and not too cool for your plants.
 A temperature ranging from 20 degrees to 3o degrees Celsius is suitable and best.
 Avoid lower humidity and freezing temperature during the marijuana vegetative stage.

 Things to watch out for during the Marijuana Vegetative Stage

 1) Bugs and Pests

-These bugs and pests will not only affect the marijuana vegetative stage but will also eat the new leaves and stem.
+These bugs and pests will affect the marijuana vegetative stage and eat the new leaves and stem.
 Thus, the plant will die, and the efforts are wasted.
 Make sure to check for these bugs and pests meticulously and get rid of them instantly.

 2) Pungent Smell and Mold

 When your plants have a pungent smell during the marijuana vegetative stage, it means there might be mold or bacteria present on the plants.
 This could kill the plant as well.

 Observe the plant if the growth is too slow.
 If it is, you need to check if you have given the right care essentials.
 If the plant increased too tall with nodes set apart from each other rather than bushy, the plant requires more sun, and it is just ‘growing’ because it stretches out for the sun.

 One of the most delicate parts of growing a cannabis plant is the marijuana vegetative stage.
 It requires both your attention and special care.
 This stage will determine the quality of weed you are going to harvest in the future.
 So, it is very important to note the essential things to do and things to avoid.
 Since this stage is crucial, the proper tools and knowledge about this stage will help the grower address some concerns correctly and abruptly.